liquidvotingio/api/README.md

 ### Once you're up and running

-Point a [GraphiQL app](https://www.electronjs.org/apps/graphiql) to http://localhost:4000/, then configure a `Org-UUID` header:
+Open a GraphiQL window in your browser at http://localhost:4000/graphiql, then configure a `Org-UUID` header:

 ```json
 { "Org-UUID": "b7a9cae5-6e3a-48b1-8730-8b5c8d6c9b5a"}